 Kelly Nowlin began working in the School of Chemical Sciences in August 2023, transitioning from her prior position as the executive director of the Champaign-Urbana Theatre Company, a role she held for eight years.
 Demonstrating a strong commitment to inclusivity, she championed the introduction of the Penguin Project® to the local community.
 This innovative theatre initiative focuses on empowering youth with disabilities through transformative theatrical experiences.

 Kelly enjoys spending time with her husband and staying connected with her adult twin sons.
-This same sense of connection and encouragement serves as the foundation of her approach to assisting students.
 She is enthusiastic about leveraging her diverse experiences to assist the career services and advising teams to help students realize their career aspirations.

 SCS Career Services Student Ambassadors